siyuyuan/analogykb/README.md

 # AnalogyKB

-Resources for our paper: Unlocking Analogical Reasoning of Language Models with A Million-scale Knowledge Base
+Resources for our paper: ANALOGYKB: Unlocking Analogical Reasoning of Language Models with A Million-scale Knowledge Base

 ## Dataset Format